Alessandro1097/GavPass/README.md

 GavPass is a software that allows you to store all your personal data (access credentials and personal notes) safely.

 The application have a few but important point.
-As startpage (homepage) you have the categories that contains all of your site, from here you can add a site cliccking the + button, this will open a dialog that allow you to add the site by insert some information as: name of the site, url, username and password.
+As startpage (homepage) you have the categories that contains all of your site, from here you can add a site clicking the + button, this will open a dialog that allow you to add the site by insert some information as: name of the site, url, username and password.
 You can do the same inside a category.
 You can also delete and update your site.

 ## Technical description